 The addition of lots of zucchini and some whole wheat flour make these Double Chocolate Zucchini Muffins a little healthier than standard bakery muffins.

-This summer was my first real "summer break" with kids.
-One that I had a kid who was just so done with actual full time school for the year and couldn't wait for 3 months of doing nothing.
-As I suspect they do in many households over the summer, thing got a little relaxed around here.
+As I suspect they do in many households over the summer, things got a little relaxed around here.
 The kids weren't eating (or sleeping, or doing anything) on their regular routines, and treats became a more regular occurrence.
 "Sure you can have another popsicle, because summer!"
-The treats also started to sneak in at breakfast time.
+The treats even started to sneak in at breakfast time.

-I let the kids make a few decisions in the grocery store, and things like Pop-Tarts would find their way into my cart.
-Then on one trip to Costco, I regaled my kids with the fond memories I had of the giant muffins they sell in their bakery.
-I agreed to buy some.
-If you've never had a Costco muffin, you should at least look at the things next time you're there.
+If you've never had a Costco muffin, you should at least look at them next time you're there.
 They are massive!
 And they come in huge packs of 12, which you can at least split between 2 different flavors.
 I dealt with the massive size and quantity by cutting them in half, then wrapping and freezing them all, and pulling them out as needed.

 The kids chose chocolate and blueberry for their two flavors.
 The chocolate ones disappeared shockingly quickly, because who wouldn't want to eat chocolate cake for breakfast?
 Anyway, instead of getting sucked into buying those muffins on a regular basis, I decided to make my own, healthier version.
-I introduce the Double Chocolate Zucchini Muffin.
+I introduce Double Chocolate Zucchini Muffins.

 But they still disappear just as quickly.
 I can't seem to make them fast enough.
 I guess I should be glad that my kids latched on to chocolate muffins (that I can stuff full of veggies and they'll still devour) instead of those Pop-Tarts!